saijadhav369/MARLOS/README.md

 ## OpenPackage Notes

-If `opkg` is not installed globally, OpenWork falls back to:
+If `opkg` is not installed globally, MARL falls back to:

 ```bash
 pnpm dlx opkg install <package>